-FG will Curb Revenue Leakages with Finance Act, PIA, Says Accountant General
+FG Will Curb Revenue Leakages with Finance Act, PIA, Says Accountant General

 “Likewise our stamp duty; before 2019, government generated less than N8 billion but when you look at what we have generated in 2020 and 2021, the difference is so huge.”

-Also speaking, the National Coordinator and Chairman, Board of Trustees, African Leadership Development Initiative (ALDI), Mr. Uzo Eberendu, explained that the initiative is a non-governmental organisation involved in midwifing and explaining a lot of critical issues in the society, including training, capacity building and networking
+Also speaking, the National Coordinator and Chairman, Board of Trustees, ALDI, Uzo Eberendu, explained that the initiative is a non-governmental organisation involved in midwifing and explaining a lot of critical issues in the society, including training, capacity building and networking

-Explaining the reason for the training, he said: “The purpose of this training is largely to drive home the purpose of the new legislations concerning revenue generation and revenue administration, particularly as it affects the three tiers of government in Nigeria namely: the federal, the state and the local governments.
+Explaining the reason for the training, he said, “The purpose of this training is largely to drive home the purpose of the new legislations concerning revenue generation and revenue administration, particularly as it affects the three tiers of government in Nigeria namely: The Federal, the State and the local governments.

 “So, this training is largely meant to bring into effect the knowledge of very recent legislations by the National Assembly, concerning the Petroleum Industry Act and the Finance Act in relation to revenue generation of the country and then its distribution.